 Like most people whose work is hard to sum up very well in a single word, What I’m Doing Lately conversations often aren’t my favourite thing in the world, but I have to have them constantly.
 I made this page to make them easier…

 - Freelance copywriting, proofreading and journalism.
 I’m also interested in internal comms work for charities and mental health related organisations, work for contract magazines, more journalism generally, and everything described in this post.

 - Editing my book over the summer.
 Big woohoo!

 - I entered this year’s Mslexia Short Story Competition with a short story monologue, Why Catch A Moving Train?
 Which they didn’t seem to like.
-But I’ve decided to feed it into Book 2…
+But I’ve decided to feed parts of it into Book 2…

 - Learning to drive!
 As in literally; not a short story title.
 ALL the best people learn in their early 30s, don’t you know.

 - Learning Beginners Italian with Duolingo.
 And restoring my German fluency (at the moment, I can follow the news and read election thinkpieces but barely remember how to have a simple friendly conversation .
 Mind you, that’s also pretty true of English.
 Boom boom…)

 - I’m in my fifth year of Pilates and I get quite annoyed when people are snarky about it.

 - Having taking part in several running events from 10K to Marathon, I’m full of admiration for the many friendly volunteers who help to make these huge events happen, and have signed up to be one at Teach First’s Run The River in September.

 - I’m an advisor to and former trustee of The Dyspraxia Foundation, and support several mental health charities through fundraising, volunteering and paid copywriting/comms work.